django/dsf-working-groups/active/ai.md

 - Public #ai channel on [Django Discord server](https://chat.djangoproject.com/)
 - TBC Forum category
-- Private #ai-team channel on [Django Discord server](https://chat.djangoproject.com/)
+- Private #ai-team channel on [Django Discord server](https://chat.djangoproject.com/) or on the DSF Slack workspace
 - A private Google Drive folder and Group in the DSF Google workspace

 The AI team can be tagged specifically in the following areas: